Android Customizations

 Disable OneSignal's Notification Open Behavior

-When a notification is tapped on OneSignal will resume your app, or open your launcher Activity if your app was swiped away.
+When a notification is clicked, OneSignal will resume your app, or open your launcher Activity if your app was swiped away.
 If you have set a launch URL OneSignal will also open it.
-See URLs, Links and Deep Links if you want to only customize this behavior.
+To customize this behavior, see URLs, Links and Deep Links.

 If you want to fully disable all automatic open behaviors of your OneSignal notifications add the following to your AndroidManifest.xml